-He currently co-leads a large research project on regional population change and socio-economic consequences.
-The project is called Nga Tangata Oho Mairangi and is carried out by researchers at NIDEA, Massey and Motu.
-Previously, Professor Poot led several other collaborative research projects, including on the economic integration of immigrants in New Zealand, and on migrant diversity and regional disparity in Europe.
+Professor Poot is Principal Investigator of a 2014-2020 project on “Capturing the Diversity Dividend of Aotearoa New Zealand” (CaDDANZ).
+As such, he leads a team of researchers from Waikato University, Massey University and Motu Economic and Public Policy Research on this MBIE-funded project.
+Previously, he co-led large scale projects in New Zealand and in Europe on immigrant integration, migration and regional disparities, and on regional population change and socio-economic consequences.
 Professor Poot has been working in recent years particularly on international and internal migration, the economics of cultural diversity, local labour markets, regional development, housing markets, and forecasting.
 Furthermore, his work on social and economic impact assessment has led him to apply and further develop methodologies for meta-analysis: the systematic and quantitative synthesis of previous empirical research findings.

 Jacques Poot is Professor of Population Economics, National Institute of Demographic and Economic Analysis, University of Waikato, New Zealand.
+He was NZ-UK Link Foundation Visiting Professor in the UK from September until December 2015 and is 2017-2018 President of the Regional Science Association International.
 His university education was at VU University Amsterdam (Doctorandus, econometrics, 1978) and at Victoria University of Wellington, New Zealand (PhD, labour economics, 1984).
 He was previously Foreign Professor at the University of Tsukuba in Japan (1994-97 and 2002) and employed in various academic positions at Victoria University of Wellington between 1979 and 2003.

 He is an elected "Corresponding" Member (Honorary Fellow) of the Royal Netherlands Academy of Arts and Sciences and an elected Member of the Academia Europaea.
-He is an adjunct professor in the Department of Spatial Economics at VU University Amsterdam, an Affiliate of Motu Economic and Public Policy Research in Wellington, an Associate of the Centre for Research and Analysis of Migration (CReAM) at University College London; and a Research Fellow, at IZA – Institute for the Study of Labor, Bonn.
+He is an adjunct professor in the Department of Spatial Economics at VU University Amsterdam, an Affiliate of Motu Economic and Public Policy Research in Wellington, an Associate of the Centre for Research and Analysis of Migration (CReAM) at University College London; and a Research Fellow at IZA – Institute for the Study of Labor, Bonn and at the Regional Science Association International.
 Professor Poot was the recipient of the 2013 NZIER Economics Award.

 Professor Poot is a member of the editorial board of a number of international journals and was 1997-2006 Pacific Editor of Papers in Regional Science.